Thanksgiving (Family Guy): Plot

 As the Thanksgiving holiday begins, Lois invites Glenn and Ida Quagmire, the Swansons, Mayor Adam West, and Carter, Babs and Carol Pewterschmidt to join the Griffin family in a Thanksgiving dinner.
 Tensions are still high between Ida, Quagmire and Brian since Ida's sex reassignment surgery and her one-night stand with Brian the previous year.

 Once the guests arrive, they then begin eating their meal, when suddenly another guest arrives at the door.
 It is revealed to be Kevin Swanson, the son of Joe and Bonnie Swanson, whom they had presumed had died fighting in the war in Iraq.
 Overjoyed, they ask why the army had reported that he had died in action.
 Kevin then tells them a story that he was in a coma following a bomb that had been placed inside a turkey during Thanksgiving years before.
 Later, while having dessert, Kevin voices his distaste of the war, and reveals several inconsistencies about his time in Iraq.
 Kevin then tells his father that he had actually gone A.W.O.L., and because most of his unit was killed in the bombing but he miraculously survived, he faked his own death in order to leave the war and return home.
-Angered by his son's confession, Joe arrests him for the crime of desertion and handcuffs him with the rest of the family criticizing him for lying about being a war hero.
+Joe arrests him for the crime of desertion and handcuffs him with the rest of the family criticizing him for lying about being a war hero.

 Brian asks Kevin to explain why he deserted the army, with Kevin telling him that he had grown tired of the war, and had befriended many of the Iraqis, leading him to want to try to escape.
 Kevin and the family then begin fighting over the United States's occupation of Iraq, with Brian sympathizing with him, and several others, including Ida, herself a war veteran, disagreeing with Kevin's choice to desert the army.
-Joe then begins to take his son to jail.
-Kevin reminds his father of a time when he let a homeless man get away with stealing a can of tomato soup to feed his hungry family, for whom he had felt sorry.
-Emotional and sympathetic, Joe agrees to let his son off the hook, and the two make amends.
+Before being taken to jail, Kevin reminds his father of a time when he let a homeless man get away with stealing a can of tomato soup to feed his hungry family, for whom he had felt sorry.
+While Joe is still unhappy about Kevin disowning the army, he nevertheless agrees to let his son off the hook, and the two make amends.

 As the family goes to finish eating dinner, another man resembling Kevin, but with a deeper voice, enters the house and declares the other Kevin to be an imposter, but Peter abruptly ends the episode by nonchalantly declaring "Guys, I don't think we have time for this".